7 File Handling Operations in Python Explained with Programming Examples

 Hint: Read the file line-by-line in the list and randomly select elements from the list.

-3. Write a Python program to add a given line to file if it is not already there.
+3. Write a Python program to add a given line to a file if it is not already there.

 Hint: Read the line-by-line file into the list.
 Search if the given text is present.
 If it is not there, append the new content inside the file as a new line.